Pursuing a Career in Product Management? Know the Average Salary of Product Managers in India

 - Providing perspective and insights into product portfolio planning

 - Reviewing product requirements and specifications and evaluating fresh and new product ideas

-- Working in liaison with sales, marketing, support, and engineering to ensure the fulfillment of customer satisfaction and business case goals.
+- Working in liaison with sales, marketing, support, and engineering to ensure the fulfilment of customer satisfaction and business case goals.